AlgoDoggo/algomint_hackalgo/README.md

 `npm install router_hackalgo`

-NodeJs must be installed on your machine as well as Python.
+**Python** must also be installed on your machine.
 When a quote is routed to Tinyman, the module needs to retrieve the LogicSig of the corresponding Tinyman pool.
 Node will spawn a child process and run the python script from the Tinyman py sdk to get it.

 ### Usage and high level explanation